Photo credit: CG Fraser

 Joanna Forbes L’Estrange

-is a celebrated British vocalist, composer and conductor known for her versatile artistry.
-A descendant of an eminent musical family, she earned an MA in Music from Oxford University and began her career with seven years at the helm of the Grammy® Award-winning vocal group The Swingle Singers.
+is a celebrated British vocalist, composer, and conductor renowned for her stylistic versatility, consummate musicianship, and three-octave vocal range.
+Her career, which began with seven years at the helm of the five-time Grammy® Award-winning vocal group The Swingle Singers, has taken her to every corner of the globe.

 My Story